Cookie and Privacy Statement

 Privacy Statement – The Volkswagen Group Trade Parts Specialists

-Trade Parts Specialists (“TPS”), a trading division of Volkswagen Group United Kingdom Limited (“we”/”us”) is committed to protecting and respecting any personal information you share with us.
+Trade Parts Specialists (“TPS”), a trading division of Volkswagen Group United Kingdom Limited (“we”/“us”) is committed to protecting and respecting your personal information.

-This statement describes what types of information we collect from you, how it is used by us, how we share it with others, how you can manage the information we hold and how you can contact us.
+This statement describes what types of information we collect about you, how it is used by us, how we share it with others, how you can manage the information we hold on you and how you can contact us.

 We will always give you the option not to receive marketing communications from us.
 We will never send you unsolicited ‘junk’ email or communications, or share your data with anyone else who might.
-We do not sell your information to third parties, but we do work closely with selected partners who help us to provide you with the information, products, parts and services that you request from us.
+We do not sell your information to third parties, but we do work closely with selected partners who help us to provide you with the information, products, parts and services that you request from us or our TPS centres.

 The contents of this statement may change from time to time so you may wish to check this page occasionally to ensure you are still happy to share your information with us.
 Where possible, we will also contact you directly to notify you of these changes.